pascalpp/pascal.com/src/routes/diary/2024-03-30-troubleshooting-an-appkit-bug/page.md

 </details>

-We can verify the result using a related API method, [`NSWorkspace.shared.desktopImageOptions`](https://developer.apple.com/documentation/appkit/nsworkspace/1530855-desktopimageoptions).
+We can verify that it works using a related API method, [`NSWorkspace.shared.desktopImageOptions`](https://developer.apple.com/documentation/appkit/nsworkspace/1530855-desktopimageoptions).
 This method returns a dictionary of the current desktop image options for the given screen.

 More sample code: